russtoku/froide2/docs/api.rst

 The Froide API is available at `/api/v1/` and the interactive Froide API documentation is available at `/api/v1/docs/`.

-There are additional search endpoints for Public Bodies and FOI Requests at `/api/v1/publicbody/search/` and `/api/v1/request/search/` respectively.
+There are additional search endpoints for Public Agencies and FOI Requests at `/api/v1/publicbody/search/` and `/api/v1/request/search/` respectively.
 Use `q` as the query parameter in a GET request.

 GET requests do not need to be authenticated.
 POST, PUT and DELETE requests have to either carry a valid session cookie and a CSRF token or provide user name (you find your user name on your profile) and password via Basic Authentication.